-In order to officially withdraw from a course or from the College, a student must obtain the proper withdrawal form from the Advising Center or Center Advisor.
+To officially withdraw from a course or from the College, a student must obtain the Withdrawal from Course/College/Exit from Lackawanna College form on the portal and process with the Advising Center or Center Advisor.

 This form must be completed, signed by the persons specified and filed with the Registrar's Office before the last day to withdraw without academic penalty as indicated on the calendar.
-The Athletic Department MUST sign for any athlete who wishes to withdraw from a course or courses and the Chair of Academic Development MUST sign for those students withdrawing from developmental courses.
+The Athletic Department MUST sign for any athlete who wishes to withdraw from a course or courses and the Chair of Academic Development or Center Advisor MUST sign for those students withdrawing from developmental courses.